chabb/FCGridView/README.md

 Take a look at the header file for detailed documentation.

 **A cell is represented via the NSIndexPath.
-There is a small mismatch, as indexpath section corresponds to a row, and row correspond to a cell position in a row**
+There is a small mismatch, as indexpath section corresponds to a row, and row correspond to a cell position in a row.
+A category on indexPath will fix this mismatch**

 ##Example